Student Commencement Speakers

-Those students who are selected for an audition will present their speech to the Selection Committee.
-The Selection Committee may ask questions of the applicant during the audition.
+Those students who are selected for an audition will be asked to record a video of themselves delivering their speech and share it with the Selection Committee.

-The Selection Committee will then choose two speeches (one undergraduate and one graduate student) for presentation at the All-University Commencement Ceremony.
+The Selection Committee will then choose two speeches (one undergraduate and one graduate student) for presentation at Commencement.

 The student who is selected must:

-Accept guidance and edits from the speaker coach and the Student Affairs staff representative.
+Accept guidance and edits from the speaker coach and Student Affairs staff representatives.